shinichinamba/MuSTA/docs/source/documents/musta.rst

     An image representing the MuSTA workflow, which is generated *after* running it.

 .. note::
-    All of the workflow has been done if you find `report/plan_post_run.pdf` in your output directory.
+    All of the workflow should be completed if you find `report/plan_post_run.pdf` in your output directory.
-    It is recommended to additionally check whether all targets in `report/plan_post_run.pdf` have the 'up-to-date' status.
+    It is recommended to additionally check whether the information in `report/plan_post_run.pdf` is up-to-date.

 .. note::
     All the other intermediate files except for some important ones (written with an :red:`asterisk` below) will be removed unless you activate `--keep` option.
-    The format of intermediate files without an :red:`asterisk` can be changed in the future updates.
+    The format of intermediate files without an :red:`asterisk` might be changed in the future updates.

 script